Best Places to Tour & Visit In Bhutan

-Many First Timer Tourists and Travelers to Bhutan who would like to tour this Kingdom would not know which places to visit during their Bhutan Tour.
+Many First Timer Tourists and Travelers to Bhutan who would like to tour this Himalayan Kingdom of BHUTAN, would not know which places to visit during their Bhutan Tour.

 If you are flying into the kingdom of Bhutan, soon after you leave the Indian low lying plains,you will be flying over heavy forested areas and will see the far flung Bhutanese Temples and Monasteries,and wonder how people are going to get there on foot.
-Then soon you will be reaching the Paro International Air Port,which although called International,is actually just a One Strip run way lying between Traditional Bhutanese Houses on one side and a high motor able road on the other side.
-Then as you descend to wards the Paro Valley,you will be flying very close over head the Paro Villages,Paddy fields, river,the Paro Dzong(Fortress) and then slowly but (for a First timer into Bhutan) spine chillingly ,you will land at the air strip and on landing,you are sure to wonder,wow!!! the Pilot is really good…Thank God we have landed.
+Then soon you will reach the Paro International Air Port,which although called International,is actually just a One Strip run way lying between Traditional Bhutanese Houses on one side and a high motor able road on the other side.
+Then as you descend to wards the Paro Valley,you will be flying very close over head the Paro Villages,Paddy fields, Pa Chu river,the Paro Dzong(Fortress) and then slowly but spine chillingly (for a First timer into Bhutan) ,you will land at the air strip and on landing,you are sure to wonder,””wow!!! the Pilot is really good…Thank God we have landed“”.
 And usually the First Timers flying into Bhutan,clap in unison and then there is a guffaw of laughter and giggles….Truly an instant awakening of happiness from the moment you land.

-We Bhutan Jewel Travel is one Tour Operator that really really looks into the happiness,peace and contentment of our Guests.
+We Bhutan Jewel Travel term ourselves as a Unique Tour Operator as we are seriously concerned about the happiness,peace and contentment of our Guests.

 - Drugyal Dzong (Victorious Fortress), which was built in 1646 where Bhutan has victory over Tibetan invasion during the 1600s.
 On a clear day one can get a spectacular view of Mt Jhomolhari, the second-highest mountain at 7,329 meters.